Photo of Spotify on a smartphone in a car

 BMW and Mini are among the first manufacturers to offer Alexa, letting you control music playback by speaking to the Amazon assistant.

-You can also bring Alexa to the car via a number of third-party accessories, such as the $37 Roav Viva, and via Amazon's own $25 Echo Auto, although the latter is limited to purchase by invitation only for now.
+You can also bring Alexa to the car via third-party accessories, such as the $37 Roav Viva, and Amazon's own $55 Echo Auto (2nd Gen).
+Once connected, you can use your voice to control Alexa features like playing music, getting directions, making calls, and more.

-As for Google, Polestar is to be the first company to build its entire infotainment system on Android.
-This system will debut on the electric Polestar 2 in 2020, and provide access to Spotify, which can be controlled with voice commands.
+As for Google, Polestar will be the first company to build its entire infotainment system on Android.
+This system will debut on the electric Polestar 2 and provide access to Spotify, which can be controlled with voice commands.

 Spotify hardware